rtyler/brokenco.de/_posts/2015-12-03-are-you-german-or-what.md

 recipes for soups, appetizers, salads, casseroles, entrees, cakes and cookies, all from Germany and almost exclusively written in the german language.
 Keen to my desire to cook german food, my wife decided that the Friday after Thanksgiving would be my time to shine.
-On the yellow notebook paper which contained the meals planned for ther next few days the heading for Friday simply read "German Day."
+On the yellow notebook paper, which listed the meals planned for the next few days, the heading for Friday simply read "German Day."

 ---